8. Impact assessment

 Introduction

-This section describes the expected economic impact before leaving the EU, as opposed to the actual impact of leaving the EU.
+We describe the expected economic impact before leaving the EU, as opposed to the actual impact of leaving the EU.
 The full implications of the new UK-EU trading relationship are taking time to materialise.
-Please find an initial assessment of the EU-UK Trade and Cooperation Agreement (TCA) here.
+The FactBase section on the EU-UK Trade and Cooperation Agreement (TCA) contains an assessment of the impact of the TCA.
+For additional expected impacts of Brexit, please see the FactBase sections on education, science, healthcare, environment, and defence, security, and Euratom.

 The principal factors that would harm the economy after Brexit were: